MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/create-volumes.md

 > [!VIDEO https://www.youtube-nocookie.com/embed/PRibTacyKko]

-## Create volumes using PowerShell
+## Create volumes using Windows PowerShell

+First, launch Windows PowerShell from the Windows start menu.
 We recommend using the **New-Volume** cmdlet to create volumes for Azure Stack HCI.
 It provides the fastest and most straightforward experience.
 This single cmdlet automatically creates the virtual disk, partitions and formats it, creates the volume with matching name, and adds it to cluster shared volumes – all in one easy step.

 The **New-Volume** cmdlet has four parameters you'll always need to provide: